A Koopman framework for rare event simulation in stochastic differential equations: Rare event simulation for SDEs

 where the samples $X^{(i)}$ are drawn independently from $\mathbb{P}$.
 The efficiency of a Monte Carlo estimator is typically evaluated by considering its variance and relative error (also known as the coefficient of variation, i.e., the standard error divided by the quantity of interest) \cite{asmussen2007stochastic}.
 They are, respectively,

 A good unbiased estimator should have low variance, but when estimating a small $\rho$ such as a rare event probability, relative error is the better metric.
 This is because $r_e$ can still be large if $\rho$ is orders of magnitude smaller than $\Var[\hat{\rho}]$.
-In other words, our goal is to ensure that the standard deviation of the estimator scales in proportion with the probability of interest.
+In other words, our goal is to ensure that the standard deviation of the estimator scales in proportion with the probability of interest. \revi{The relative error per sample, $r_e \sqrt{M}$, is a useful standardized measure of performance as it is independent of the sample size $M$ \cite{salins2016rare}.}

 The inefficiency of simple Monte Carlo methods is clear when used to estimate rare event probabilities.
 Let $f(x) = \mathbbm{1}_E(x)$ where $E\subset\R^d$ is a region of phase (or observable) space visited infrequently.
 The variance and relative error of the estimator are,